Canadian History

 Upon the resolution of the Hundred Years War, Honfleur finally became French.

-Honfleur sits at the mouth of the river Seine (same that flows through Paris and Rouen) and has played a significant role over the centuries to protect this vital transport artery and the rest of France from invaders.
+Honfleur sits at the mouth of the river Seine (the same that flows through Paris and Rouen) and has played a significant role over the centuries in protecting this vital transport artery and the rest of France from invaders.

 Since Honfleur is a sea town, the weather changes quickly bringing pouring rains in the middle of a sunny day.

-Most houses there are built in 16-18th century when the old harbour could not fit a growing number of sea vessels.
+Most houses there were built in the 16th and 18th centuries when the old harbour could not fit a growing number of sea vessels.

-One of the old building at Old Bassin is Lieutenance where a King's Lieutenant used to reside.
-What's interesting about this building, apart from its odd appearance comparing to other buildings at the harbour, is that is still has wall elements of Caen's Gate that guarded the entrance to the old fortress in the medieval times.
+One of the old buildings at Old Bassin is Lieutenance where a King's Lieutenant used to reside.
+What's interesting about this building, apart from its odd appearance compared to other buildings at the harbour, is that it still has wall elements of Caen's Gate that guarded the entrance to the old fortress in medieval times.

 Amazing performance of two artists dressed like chocolate candies that start moving as soon as you put some money into a pitcher.